-That is, the average perception of productivity in each growth state is the weighted average of updaters and non-updaters who perceive that growth rate.63
+That is, the average perception of productivity in each growth state is the weighted average of updaters and non-updaters who perceive that growth rate.31

-Households who perceive each growth rate act as a partial representative agent, choosing their level of consumption according to their perception of normalized market resources.
-Defining as perceived normalized market resources for households who perceive the aggregate growth rate is , aggregate consumption is:
+Households who perceive each growth rate choose their level of consumption according to their perception of normalized market resources, as though they knew their perception to be the truth.
+Deﬁning as perceived normalized market resources for households who perceive the aggregate growth rate is , aggregate consumption is:

 This represents the weighted average of per-state consumption levels of the partial representative agents.

-When the representative agent frictionlessly updates its information every period (), equations (36) and (37) say that and (with irrelevant values in the other vector elements), so that the representative agent is truly representative.
-When expectations are sticky (), the representative agent’s perceptions of the growth rate become “smeared” across its past realizations; its perceptions the productivity level likewise deviate from the true value, even for the part of the representative agent who perceives the true growth rate.64
+When the representative agent frictionlessly updates its information every period (), equations (25) and (26) say that and (with irrelevant values in the other vector elements), so that the representative agent is truly representative.
+When expectations are sticky (), the representative agent’s perceptions of the growth rate become “smeared” across its past realizations; its perceptions the productivity level likewise deviate from the true value, even for the part of the representative agent who perceives the true growth rate.32

-We calibrate the RA model using the same parameters as for the HA-DSGE model (see Section 5.1 and Table 1), except that there are no idiosyncratic income shocks () and the possibility of death is irrelevant ().
-After solving the model, we utilize the same simulation procedure described in Section 6, taking 100 samples of 200 quarters each; average coeﬃcients and standard errors across the samples are reported in Table 7.
+We calibrate the RA model using the same parameters as for the HA-DSGE model (see Appendix A, Table 1, and Appendix C), except that there are no idiosyncratic income shocks () and the possibility of death is irrelevant ().
+After solving the model, we utilize the same simulation procedure described in section IV, taking 100 samples of 200 quarters each; average coeﬃcients and standard errors across the samples are reported in Table 7.

 We use the endogenous grid method to solve the model by iterating on the ﬁrst order condition.
 Eliding some uninteresting complications, our procedure is straightforward:

-The numerically computed consumption function can then be used to simulate a population of households, as described in Appendix B.2.
+The numerically computed consumption function can then be used to simulate a population of households, as described in Appendix B.

 Consider the household’s normalized problem in the HA-DSGE model, given in (22).
 Recalling that we are taking the aggregate saving rule as given, optimal consumption is characterized by the solution to the ﬁrst-order condition: